One of the first questions people ask before bringing home a family milk cow is simple:

 How Calf Sharing Changes Everything

-Calf sharing is one of the simplest ways to balance production.
+Calf sharing is one of the simplest ways to balance milk production on a homestead.

 Instead of taking all the milk, you: